 Creating programs that are designed to empower

-CMHA Calgary has been providing community-based programs and services in the Calgary Region for over 60 years.
-We are part of a national association of 120 CMHAs scattered across the country continuously evolving to serve the needs of our communities since 1918.
-We work closely and collaboratively with local community serving agencies to foster better system coordination and to share and learn current, or emerging best practices.
-CMHA Calgary is recognized as a national leader of recovery.
-Our staff has participated on local, provincial and national working groups.
-We have been developing and testing recovery model practices with local, provincial, national and international health agencies and their community providers, clinicians and peers.
+The Canadian Mental Health Association – Calgary Region (CMHA Calgary) has been providing community-based programs and services in the Calgary Region for over 65 years.
+We are part of a national association of 120 CMHAs continuously evolving to serve the needs of our communities.
+We work closely with other agencies to foster better system coordination and share best practices.

-We are a recovery-focused organization – our programs and services are designed to empower individuals with the tools and resources to live a meaningful life, despite diagnosis or condition.
-We are proud to walk with individuals living with a mental health or substance use issue and their families as they travel along their recovery journey.
+We are a recovery-focused organization – our programs and services are designed to empower individuals with the tools and resources to live a meaningful life.
+We are proud to walk with individuals and families as they travel along their recovery journey.

 For more information about the other services offered by CMHA Calgary, visit www.cmha.calgary.ab.ca.